 Continue on along the edge of the hill, past a stone trig point marker on your right, and follow the Cotswold Way signs (which are pretty frequent).
 The path runs down steps cut into the rock and through woodland before reaching a wooden gate onto Charlton Kings Common.

 Towards the end of the common, the path splits in two and the Cotswold Way goes off to the right.
-Take the path to the left instead which is marked public footpath and head downhill.
+Take the path to the left instead which is marked with a public footpath sign and heads downhill.
 It’s quite stony and steep in places so it’s a good idea to take it slowly.

 At the bottom of hill, just after you’ve passed the Charlton Kings Common information board, the path splits into three – one going right, one left and one straight ahead.
 Take the (unsignposted) path off to the left which heads into the trees and along the edge of a fenced field.